selerner/windows-driver-docs/windows-driver-docs-pr/devtest/ddi-compliance-checking.md

 |--------------------------------------|
 |                                      |

+Please note that DDI compliance checking (additional) is **deprecated in Windows 10 Insider Preview Build 19042 and above**

-Starting in Windows 8.1, the **DDI compliance checking (additional) option** option provides additional rules to determine whether the driver correctly interacts with the Windows operating system kernel.
+The **DDI compliance checking (additional) option** option provides additional rules to determine whether the driver correctly interacts with the Windows operating system kernel.
 When you select the **DDI compliance checking (additional) option**, the following rules are tested:

 - [**CriticalRegions**](./wdm-criticalregions.md)